Daniël Beukers: Career

 From Spakenburg, Beukers played for IJsselmeervogels at youth level.
 He switched to the academy at AZ Alkmaar in 2018 at the under-15 age group level.
 In January 2021 he signed an eighteen month professional contract.
 He made his professional debut on February 2, 2023, in the Eerste Divisie when starting for Jong AZ against VVV Venlo.
-With AZ under-19s playing in the UEFA Youth League he was part of the team that beat Barcelona and Real Madrid on consecutive rounds to reach the semi-finals in March 2023.
+With AZ under-19s playing in the 2022-23 UEFA Youth League he was part of the team that beat Barcelona and Real Madrid on consecutive rounds to reach the semi-finals in March 2023.
 Beukers scored twice in the quarter-final UEFA Youth League tie against Real Madrid, with the second being a solo goal that brought praise.
+He started in the final against Hajduk Split as AZ ran out 5-0 winners.

+In June 2023, Beukers signed for recently relegated Eerste Divisie club Groningen on a four-year contract with the option for a further year.

+On 7 June 2024, Beukers moved to Volendam on a three-year deal.

+International career

+On March 25, 2023 he played for the Netherlands national under-20 football team in a 2-1 friendly win against France national under-20 football team.